SolaceLabs/pubsubplus-cf-dev/README.md

 * Install latest [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 * Install latest [Vagrant](https://www.vagrantup.com/downloads.htm)
 * Shell access, use your preferred shell.
+* An NFS client if you are using a UNIX-like OS.

 _The setup was last tested on Windows host with 32GB of RAM, using:_
 - git version 2.8.2.windows.1
 - cf version 6.21.1+6fd3c9f-2016-08-10
 - Vagrant 1.9.1
 - VirtualBox Version 5.1.10 r112026 (Qt5.6.2)

+If you are installing this in a VM you will need to ensure that:

+* Intel VT-x/EPT or AMD-RVI Virtualization is enabled.

 ### Requirements Step 2 - Clone this project and start up its cli-tools vm